 Submit a Record Request

-Academy District 20 will only accept records requests made in writing via the asd20.org CORA form.
+Academy District 20 will only accept records requests made via the CORA Request Form at ASD20.ORG.

 If records are stored in paper format, Academy District 20 staff will work with the requestor to schedule a time to inspect the records in person.
 The department is generally open from 8 a.m. to 4:30 p.m.
 Monday through Friday.
 Academy District 20 may require that members of the public or press only view copies of documents when the custodian of records determines that allowing access to originals could interfere with the regular discharge of duties of the district or its staff or that the review of original records could jeopardize the condition of the records.